rvaidun/CSE13S/asgn5/README.md

 ### decode

-<p> The decode program encodes a file with Hamming (8,4) Decode.
+<p> The decode program decodes a file with Hamming (8,4) Decode.
 You can specify the following command line arguments.</p>

 - `-h`: Shows help
 - `-i infile`: Input containing graph (default: stdin)